Peter Ivers: Early career

-Ivers embarked on a solo career in 1969 with the Epic release of his debut, Knight of the Blue Communion, featuring lyrics written by Tim Mayer and sung by Sri Lankan jazz diva Yolande Bavan).
-In 1971 he replaced Yolande with Asha Puthli on Take It Out On Me, his second album for Epic.
+Ivers embarked on a solo career in 1969 with the Epic release of his debut, Knight of the Blue Communion, featuring lyrics written by Tim Mayer and sung by Sri Lankan jazz diva Yolande Bavan.
+In 1971 he replaced Bavan with Asha Puthli on Take It Out On Me, his second album for Epic.
 The single from this second album, a cover of the Marvin Gaye number, "Ain't That Peculiar", backed by Ivers' original, "Clarence O' Day", was released and briefly entered the Top 100 Singles Billboard charts but the album was shelved by Epic (only finally seeing the light of day in 2009).

 In 1970, WNET and WGBH presented Jesus, A Passion Play for Americans, a play produced by Timothy Mayer, featuring his and Ivers' songs from Knight of the Blue Communion.
 Other important roles were played by Andreas Teuber, Asha Puthli, Steve Kaplan and Laura Esterman.
 The work was broadcast as part of the NET Playhouse series.
 As a rock retelling of the story of Jesus, the work was a precursor to well-known examples of that genre, such as Godspell and Jesus Christ Superstar.

-In 1974, Peter signed with Warner Bros.
+In 1974, Ivers signed with Warner Bros.
 Records, where he recorded two more albums.